History of the Jews in Venice: Medieval history

 Although it has been previously assumed that Jews resided in Venice since as early as the twelfth century, these claims have been demonstrated to be invalid and the first Jew documented to have been in Venice was an inhabitant of Venetian Crete who came to the doge as representative of the Jewish community there.
 Reinhold Mueller demonstrated that only from the late fourteenth century onwards Jews were allowed to reside in Venice when, after the Fourth Genoese War, Venice was in need of loans and new tax income sources.
 Therefore, the Venetian Republic issued in February 1382 an invitation and legislation to people able to provide funds to come to Venice.
 Although this was not a direct invitation or legislation catered towards Jews, Mueller shows that nearly all that accepted this invitations were Jews, who subsequently were allowed to stay on a temporary basis.
-As the Jews proofed, however, a less profitable tax resource, the Venetian government decreed that the Jews should depart after 1397 and could only stay for up to fifteen days in the city and should, according to the policy of the Fourth Council of the Lateran that Jews and Muslims should be distinguishable from Christians, wear a yellow circle on their outer clothing.
+As the Jews proved a less profitable tax resource than expected, the Venetian government decreed that the Jews should depart after 1397 and could only stay for up to fifteen days in the city and should, according to the policy of the Fourth Council of the Lateran that Jews and Muslims should be distinguishable from Christians, wear a yellow circle on their outer clothing.

 These rules were not applied consequently and Jews were able to evade them, so that the Venetian government adopted in the fifteenth century a policy of toleration while it did not permit open practice of Judaism.
-The situation improved slightly in 1464 when Jews petitioned the Ducal college based on the policy of pope Pius II who had allowed Jews to practice their religion and threatened anyone with excommunication who hindered them in doing so.
+The situation improved slightly in 1464 when Jews petitioned the Ducal college based on the policy of Pope Pius II, who had allowed Jews to practice their religion and threatened anyone with excommunication who hindered them in doing so.
 Thereafter, while still not allowed to establish synagogues, they were allowed to gather in small groups and recite certain prayers according to their laws.
 These restrictions were not applied to the Jewish communities in either the Stato da Màr or the Venetian territory on the Italian mainland.